Affinity named finalist for Small Business of the Year

 Affinity blood drive set for Tuesday, Dec.
 30

-Affinity Immediate Care locations in Galveston and La Marque will sponsor blood drives outside their respective clinics on Tuesday, December 30, 2014, from 9 a.m. to 4 p.m.
+Affinity Urgent Care locations in Galveston and La Marque will sponsor blood drives outside their respective clinics on Tuesday, December 30, 2014, from 9 a.m. to 4 p.m.

 The blood drive at the Galveston location – 2808 61st Street, Suite 200 – is being conducted by UTMB Health’s Blood Center.
 Donors who successfully give blood at that location will receive a sweatshirt hoodie while supplies last.
 Potential donors can make an appointment online for the Galveston blood drive by clicking here.